You often read that blogging for authors is an essential tool to help sell your books.

 For an author, blogging can quickly become a time hog that will eat into the writing time you need to finish a book.

-Do you have the time for both?
+Do you have the time to do both?

 If you are not sure, wait before you start a blog.